 FSRS 6.0 (Memly's Default Algorithm)

 FSRS (Free Spaced Repetition Scheduler) 6.0 is the latest-generation algorithm released in 2025.
-It uses machine learning to study each user's personal forgetting curve and predict optimal review timing.
+It uses machine learning to study each user's personal forgetting curve (the rate at which they tend to forget what they have learned) and predict optimal review timing.

 - 21 parameters optimized per individual user